anandu06dev/ng4StarterKit/README.md

 }
 ```

-In the second example it becomes clear that domain logic is loosely coupled from the UI controller.
+In the second example the domain logic is loosely coupled from the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible has many advantages.
 It improves reusability and allows easier refactoring.
 **Neither domain state nor domain logic should be coded in the UI controller**.

 **» Mapper pattern**<br/>

-By implementing a rich domain model on the client-side, we ensure that business behavior works.
-With higher functional ability in rich domain models, we must take the translater/mapper pattern into account.
+By implementing a rich domain model on the client side, we ensure that business behavior works.
+With higher functional ability in rich domain models, we may take the Mapper pattern into account.
 Mapping server data to the domain model object and vice versa is unnecessary if the model and server storage schema match.

 Mapping JSON-encoded server data to the model is mandatory if:

 - The domain model object defines any methods.
 - The schema in the database is different from its representation in the application.

-The data mapper pattern transfers data between two different schemas:
+The Mapper pattern transfers data between two different schemas:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/data_mapper.PNG)

 Let's have a look at an example of how to map the server response schema:

 ```
-read(): Observable<Customers[]> {
+read(): Observable<Customer[]> {
-    return this.http.get<Customers[]>("/api/customers")
+    return this.http.get<Customer[]>("/api/customers")
         pipe(
-            map((customers: Customer[]) : Customer[] => {
+            map((customer: Customer[]) : Customer[] => {
                 let result: Customer[] = [];
-                customers.forEach((customer) => {
+                customer.forEach((customer) => {
                     result = [new Customer(customer.firstName, customer.lastName), ...result];
                 });
                 return result;